 - SOCIAL SCIENCE: Three (3) units of social science, with at least one (1) course focusing on United States studies and one (1) course focusing on World Studies.

-- FOREIGN LANGUAGE: Two (2) units in the same foreign language emphasizing speaking, listening, reading, and writing.
-Two (2) units of American Sign Language can be used to satisfy this requirement.
+FOREIGN LANGUAGE: Two (2) units in the same foreign language emphasizing speaking, listening, reading, and writing.
+Two (2) units of American Sign Language or approved Computer Science courses can be used to satisfy this requirement.

 Minimum Grade Point Average (GPA):